Lambrie/Lambrie.github.io/_posts/2022-05-05-containerize-dbt-project.md

 For a full list of all DBT commands please refer to their documentation [DBT Commands](https://docs.getdbt.com/reference/dbt-commands)

 Your project directory should look like this

 <img src="/assets/res/blogData/dbt/dbt_docker_project_layout.PNG" width="50%">

 Then we can build the docker image

 {% highlight cmd %}
-docker build --pull --rm -t dbt_project_name:latest
+docker build -t dbt_project_name:latest
 {% endhighlight %}

 And or run the container

 {% highlight cmd %}
-docker run --rm -it dbt_project_name:latest
+docker run dbt_project_name:latest
 {% endhighlight %}

 Happy data transformations, you analytics engineer you!